BUCS110-B1-Fall2024/final-project-divas/template_final_project-master/README.md

 ## Project Description

-We are planning to create a game wherein the user is able to fish from a river which contains a variety of fish.
-In the corner of the screen, there will be a counter displaying the number of each different kind of fish that the player has caught.
-The player will be able to select from different challenges, such as catching a certain number of fish within a time limit, for instance.
+This game is about a mermaid who is attempting to catch fish with a specified color.
+On the top of the screen, there is be a counter displaying the number of fish that the player has caught.
+The player must avoid colliding with light blue fish, as the game will end.

 ***